 If They Are Reluctant Or Unable To Provide Proof Of Insurance

 Any genuine tree surgeon in Chichester should provide you with proof of their insurance and cover details.
-We recommend at least £5 million employers and £5 million public liability cover for domestic/residential tree work or £10 million for commercial operations or if the work is in proximity to a road.
-Ask the company how much cover they have and ask for copies of insurance certificates if in doubt.
+We recommend at least £10 million for employers and £10 million for public liability cover for domestic/residential tree work, especially for commercial operations or if the work is near a road.
+Ask the company how much coverage they have and ask for copies of insurance certificates if in doubt.
 All legitimate tree surgeons will be able to email a copy over, with most displaying proof on their website.
 Companies such as Checkatrade and Which?
-Trusted Traders check for up to date insurance and is a requirement for all members.
+Trusted Traders check for up-to-date insurance, which is required for all members.

 If They Are Unable Or Reluctant To Provide Proof Of Their Qualifications